 Debbie Von Raesfeld | HR Business Partner Director | AMD

 “LSA Global helped us perpetuate coaching as a discipline across the organization by integrating our core values, goal setting, and performance metrics under an interactive executive coaching program.
-We appreciate LSA’s commitment to cutting-edge practices.”

 Rosalyn Chan | VP HR | Redwood Trust, Inc.

 “We engaged LSA to design and deliver a 6-month custom executive coaching services program for key senior leaders to better leverage our investments in management development and to push critical strategic initiatives forward.
-Even with the high expectations of our senior people, the executive coaching completely exceeded our expectations.”

-Ivan Fukumoto | Senior HR Manager – Staffing, Training, & Development | Xoma Ltd.
+Ivan Fukumoto | Senior HR Manager | Xoma Ltd.

 Janet Pagano | Managing Director | Ovid Winery

-What Effective Executive Coaching Services Looks Like
+What Effective Executive Coaching Services Look Like

 Three basic tenets underpin our approach to executive coaching.